In this post, we are going to cover digital marketing basics that every small business owner must know.

 How to use SEO?

-Even if it’s the most popular strategy, only 44% businesses are investing in it(Source: Clutch).
+Even if it’s the most popular strategy, only 44% of businesses are investing in it(Source: Clutch).
 It’s because it’s a long-term strategy that unlike other internet marketing strategies, doesn’t offer instant gratification.

 However, if you approach SEO as a long-term strategy and hire a reliable digital agency that focuses on organic SEO and follows best practices, it can get you the best conversion rate.